arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	_Managing Access Keys_

 1. You can use **Manage Keys** to copy a storage access key to use in a connection string.
 The connection string requires the storage account name and a key to use in authentication.
-Take note of the Primary access key and the storage account name as they will be used in the following exercise.
+Take note of the Primary access key and the storage account name which will be used in the following exercise.

 	![managing-access-keys](Images/managing-access-keys.png?raw=true)